Our Offerings

 What is an acquisition fee and how is it charged?

-An acquisition fee of 0.50% percent is paid to us at the time a deal is acquired by the Fund.
-For example, if an asset were acquired for $40 million, the acquisition fee we earn would be $200,000.
+An acquisition fee of 0.50% is paid to us at the time a deal is acquired by the Fund.
+For example, if an asset were acquired for $40 million, we would earn an acquisition fee of $200,000.
 This fee is paid by the Fund and is used to cover costs and expenses incurred by us in pursuit of Fund properties.
+Note, this is not 50 basis points of investors’ equity, but rather 50 basis points in the gross purchase price, pro-rated over 2,000 investors.

 Does the acquisition fee apply to debt and debt-like investments that the Fund makes?